 Hello!
-I am an Assistant Professor of Environmental History at Duke University.
-I research and write about fossil fuels within global histories of capitalism, empire, and post-colonial development.
+I am an Assistant Professor of Environmental History at the University of California, Berkeley.
+I research and write about fossil fuels and climate change within histories of capitalism, empire, and post-colonial development.
+My book, Until the Last Ton: Fossil Fuels in India from Empire to the Climate Crisis, will be published with Princeton University Press in August 2026.
 Recent work has appeared in The Radical History Review, Past and Present, Comparative Studies in Society and History, History Compass, H-Environment, Borderlines, Warscapes, SAMAJ, and in the edited volume Staking Claims: The Politics of Social Movements in Contemporary Rural India.

 My article, “Subterranean Properties: India’s Political Ecology of Coal, 1870 - 1975,” was awarded the Jack Goody Prize by Comparative Studies in Society and History for 2022.
 An interview about the article and my wider work is available here.